-Something compelled me to drop everything and go off to Purlescence this afternoon, even though I was there last night and had other plans for just thenimgp7987.
+Something compelled me to drop everything and go off to Purlescence this afternoon, even though I was there last night and had other plans for just then.
 I did, and there were three friends in the store who’d walked in just ahead of me whom I hadn’t seen in ages–the timing was exactly right.
 Serendipity!

 Not a major event to anybody else, and it probably doesn’t make for much of a blog post except that it just so much felt like I should go; I did; and I’m so glad I did!